 During the Scan

-The patient lies on the MRI table, which slides into the scanner.
+A patient lies on a motorized MRI table, which slides through the scanner.

 After the Scan